 - Taking responsibility for the quality of work

-- Taking care of the payment schedules and maintaining smooth cash flow
+- Taking care of the payment schedules and maintaining a smooth cash flow

 - Maintaining all the records for the projects